 Why can’t it be both?

 I’m going to throw out another idiom: “Have your cake and eat it too.”
 This idiom essentially says you can’t have the best of both worlds.
 Once you’ve eaten your cake, it’s gone; so you no longer have it.
-Still, just looking at the idiom itself, it doesn’t make any sense.
-With all due respect to Thomas, Duke of Norfolk (who is credited with originating the phrase in 1538); this is probably the most ridiculous thing to spring forth from the English language.
+Still, a literal interpretation of the idiom makes little sense.
+With all due respect to Thomas, Duke of Norfolk (who is credited with originating the phrase in 1538); this may be the most ridiculous thing to spring forth from the English language.

 So, I posit that one should write what you know, and love it too.